llvm/llvm-project/flang/docs/AssumedRank.md

 ### Representation in LLVM IR

-Assumed-rank descriptor types are lowered to the LLVM type of a CFI_cdesct_t descriptor with no dimension array field and no addendum.
+Assumed-rank descriptor types are lowered to the LLVM type of a CFI_cdesc_t descriptor with no dimension array field and no addendum.
 That way, any inline code attempt to directly access dimensions and addendum with constant offset will be invalid for more safety, but it will still be easy to generate LLVM GEP